cyberbotics/webots/docs/reference/motor.md

 If multiple motors, be it [RotationalMotor](rotationalmotor.md), [LinearMotor](linearmotor.md) or a mixture of the two, share the same name and they belong to the same [Robot](robot.md) then they are considered as being coupled.
 When giving a command to a coupled motor, for instance using the fuctions [`wb_motor_set_position`](#wb_motor_set_position) or [`wb_motor_set_velocity`](#wb_motor_set_velocity), then the same instruction is relayed to all others.
 By default, all motors have a `multiplier` equal to 1, which means the same command is give to all equally.
-If instead different motors have different multipliers, then the command is relayed accordingly to the specific multiplier of the devices.
+If instead the different motors have different multipliers, then the command actually applied by each device among the coupled ones depends on their own personal multiplier relative to that of the motor that relayed the command (i.e the one being controlled directly in the controller).

-When calling the function `wb_robot_get_device`, in a coupled motor context, by default the tag of the first appearing motor that matches the name will be returned.
+In a coupled motor context, when calling the function `wb_robot_get_device`, by default the tag of the first appearing motor that matches the name will be returned.
-Therefore, all functions in the motor API that rely on tags, such as [`wb_motor_get_max_force`](#wb_motor_get_max_force) or [`wb_motor_get_force_feedback`](#wb_motor_get_force_feedback), will return the relevant information about the first motor only.
+Therefore, all functions in the motor API that rely on tags, such as [`wb_motor_get_max_force`](#wb_motor_get_max_force) or [`wb_motor_get_force_feedback`](#wb_motor_get_force_feedback), will always return the relevant information about the first motor only.
 Accessing the information of the sibling motors can be done directly by retrieving their tag using the `wb_robot_get_device_by_index` function or alternatively it can be done by formatting the motor names following this pattern: `"motor name::specifier name"`.
+Note the `::` used as delimiter.
-In other words, any motor that has the same `"motor name"` component will be considered as belonging to the same coupling, and when retrieving the tag it's sufficient to call the `wb_robot_get_device` by providing the full name, namely: `wb_robot_get_device("motor name::specifier name")`.
+In other words, any motor that has the same `"motor name"` component will be considered as belonging to the same coupling, and when retrieving the tag of a specific sibling it's sufficient to call the `wb_robot_get_device` function by providing the full name, namely: `wb_robot_get_device("motor name::specifier name")`.

-> **Note**: for example, assume three motors are available and they are called: `"rotational motor"`, `"rotational motor::left arm"`, `"rotational motor::right arm"`.
-As they share the `"rotational motor"` component, they will be coupled.
+> **Note**: for example, assume three motors are available and they are named: `"rotational motor"`, `"rotational motor::left finger"`, `"rotational motor::right finger"`.
+As they share the `"rotational motor"` component, they will all be coupled.

 Since in principle any of the motors among the coupled ones can be commanded directly (using either method described above), and the siblings can potentially have different `multiplier` values, then it must be ensured that all of the motors remain within their own limits no matter which among them is called and irrespective of the command given.
 For this reason, in a coupled motor context strict limits must be imposed, meaning that the motor limits such as `maxVelocity` and `maxTorque` have to be exactly a factor of each other.